unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Packaging conventions, import mechanisms, and software repositories

 * _Project files_ are organized into __modules__
-  - modules are file containing anything
+  - modules are files containing anything
   - and declaring what to export

 * Code _archives_ (`.tar.?z`) are compressed _tarball files_ containing JS sources